 Redcrest, California 95569

 Becky Lloyd (707) 946-2452

-Are you interested in 2018 Redwood Camp Meeting?
-Fill out the application for this year.
+Are you interested in 2020 Redwood Camp Meeting?
+Fill out the application for the next event.

 It says in the Bible that the "trees of the field shall clap their hands."
 Every year at camp meeting we get a taste of just that.
 Some of the tallest trees in the world grow in Humboldt County.
 This area also features six rivers, one of which is on the border of our camp.
 Every year many people visit for 10 days to soak in the warm sunshine, cool off under the glorious trees, soak in the sights of countless wildlife, and most importantly, rejuvenate their experience and relationship with Christ.
 From old to young, there is something for everyone in the Lord and what better place to find and develop it than here in His presence out in His glorious creation.